cesarovj/Snake-Grow-Shrink/README.md

-# Snake.io-Grow-Shrink
+# Snake: Grow or Shrink
-### Snake.io project that grows itself or shrinks based on what it eats
+### A version of Snake.io game that grows itself or shrinks based on what it eats